 The INAEC and Iloilo as the birthplace of Philippine aviation

-While many of us know that Philippine Air Lines, now Philippine Airlines, is the very first airline in the Philippines, some people claim otherwise saying that the Iloilo – Negros Air Express Co.
-(INAEC) is the one.
-While the INAEC had its first inaugural flight in 1933, are they the oldest airline in the Philippines?
-Aside also from the INAEC, Iloilo is said to be the birthplace of Philippine Aviation.
+While many of us know that Philippine Air Lines, now Philippine Airlines, is the very first airline in the Philippines, some people claim otherwise, saying that the Iloilo – Negros Air Express Co (INAEC) holds that title.
+INAEC had its first inaugural flight in 1933, raising questions about which is the oldest airline in the Philippines.
+Additionally, Iloilo is said to be the birthplace of Philippine aviation.

 Capt.
 Jose “Peping” Tinsay and Iloilo

 The Curtiss Oriole is a biplane built by Curtiss Aircraft in 1919.
-This was a general-purpose plane that can carry 3 people, 1 pilot and 2 passengers.
+It was a general-purpose plane that could carry three people: one pilot and two passengers.
 The Curtiss Oriole is powered by a Curtiss OX-5 water-cooled V8 engine that produces 90 hp.
 It has a maximum speed of 86 mph and a cruise speed of 69 mph.
 The aircraft has a range of 937 km.

 INAEC Iloilo